lambdaclass/mirra_backend/docs/attributes/players.md

 - `position`: Current position
 - `direction`: angle where the player is facing
 - `actions`: Actions taken by the player since the last world tick
+- `action_duration_ms`: Time in milliseconds remaining before a player can do another action, usually only skills add to this value (e.g. moving is free)

 ## Changeable attributes